 The prevalence of household food insecurity increased significantly from 2019 to 2020 for households with children with Black, non-Hispanic reference persons.
 However, the change in the measure of food insecurity among children for these households with Black, non-Hispanic reference persons from 2019 to 2020 was not statistically significant.
 In 2020, food insecurity among children affected 13.0 percent of these households.
 The prevalence of food insecurity among children in Black, non-Hispanic households has, like single mother households, been historically higher than the prevalence for all households with children.

 Households that fall into the other, non-Hispanic category of race and ethnicity are headed by reference persons that identify as Native American, Asian American, multiple-race American, or other.
 At 6.1 percent, the 2020 prevalence of food insecurity among children in these households was not statistically different from 2019.
 In 2020, the only race and ethnicity category statistically significantly below the national average for food insecurity among children was White, non-Hispanic households.

 Errata: On March 14, 2022, the title of the last chart in this article was revised to clarify that the chart illustrated child food insecurity.
 The last sentence of the article was revised to clarify that the national average was for data among children.

 Household Food Security in the United States in 2020, by Alisha Coleman-Jensen, Matthew P. Rabbitt, Christian A. Gregory, and Anita Singh, ERS, September 2021

-Interactive Charts and Highlights, by Alisha Coleman-Jensen and Laura Hales, USDA, Economic Research Service, June 2023
+Interactive Charts and Highlights, by Laura J. Hales and Alisha Coleman-Jensen, USDA, Economic Research Service, October 2023

 The Food and Nutrition Assistance Landscape: Fiscal Year 2020 Annual Report, by Saied Toossi, Jordan W. Jones, and Leslie Hodges, ERS, August 2021